52 Different Types of Beetles in Arizona

 The Bee-like Flower Scarab Beetles, as their name implies, are small types of beetles in Arizona that can be found on the flowers of plants.
 Adults are 3 to 4 millimeters long and have a black head and elytra with a red thorax.

-Furthermore, larvae are white with black heads, which is where they get their name.
+Furthermore, larvae are white with black heads, where they get their name.
 They are common in California, Idaho, Nevada, Oregon, Utah, and Washington.
 To summarize, they can be found in many different types of flowers.

 18. Banded Ash Borer